Diesel Generator Vs Petrol Generator

 Cost and Purchase Considerations

 The initial purchase price of a petrol generator is typically lower than that of a diesel generator with similar power output.
 This makes petrol generators an attractive option for those with limited budgets and infrequent power needs.
-However, the long-term cost of ownership should be considered.
+Still, the long-term cost of ownership should be considered.
 Diesel generators, while more expensive upfront, often offset the initial cost through greater fuel efficiency and a longer lifespan, reducing the overall cost per hour of operation.
-Therefore, the total cost of ownership needs a thorough evaluation.
+Which means, the total cost of ownership needs a thorough evaluation.

 Application Scenarios: Where Each Type Excels